 The Manager has explored various options to manage the Funds' liquidity upon the termination of the suspension of redemptions, in the best interest of the unitholders, including through subscriptions, sales of portfolio investments, borrowings, and possible restructuring of the Funds.
-For Ninepoint Canadian Senior Debt Fund, Ninepoint-Monroe U.S. Private Debt Fund and Ninepoint-Monroe U.S. Private Debt Fund - Canadian \$ Hedged, on June 15, 2022, a special meeting of the Funds was held and by way of unitholder voting and approval, redemptions privileges resumed under the new redemption terms as of June 30, 2022.
-For Ninepoint Alternative Income Fund, on September 1 a special meeting of the Funds was held and by way of unitholder voting and approval, redemption privileges resumed under the new redemption terms as of September 30, 2022.
-For Ninepoint-TEC Private Credit Fund, on September 1, 2022, a special meeting of the Funds was held and by way of unitholder voting and approval, unitholders were offered the choice to remain in Ninepoint-TEC Private Credit Fund or move to the new Fund, Ninepoint-TEC Private Credit Fund II, as of September 30, 2022.
-For Unitholders participating in Ninepoint-TEC Private Credit Fund II, all classes of units of Ninepoint-TEC Private Credit Fund were converted into corresponding classes of units of NTPC2 and total assets of Ninepoint-TEC Private Credit Fund attributable to such units amounting to \$1,263,565,407 were transferred to Ninepoint-TEC Private Credit Fund II.
+For Ninepoint Canadian Senior Debt Fund, Ninepoint-Monroe U.S. Private Debt Fund and Ninepoint-Monroe U.S. Private Debt Fund - Canadian \$ Hedged, on June 15, 2022, a special meeting of the Funds was held, and by way of unitholder voting and approval, redemption privileges resumed under the new redemption terms as of June 30, 2022.
+For Ninepoint Alternative Income Fund, on September 1, 2022 a special meeting of the Funds way of unitholder voting and approval, redemption privileges resumed under the new redemption terms as of September 30, 2022.